Hinduism in Switzerland: By Canton

+Other estimates

-In 2017, Hindus constituted 0.6% of the population of Switzerland.
-There are about 50,000 Hindus in Switzerland.
+According to the Swiss umbrella organization for Hinduism, there are 50,000 Hindus in Switzerland.
 There is also an ISKCON community in Switzerland with about 400 members and a circle of about 2000 friends and sympathizers.

+According to other estimates, there are about 42,000 Sri Lankan Tamil Hindus, about 8,000 Indian Hindus and about 4,000 to 6,000 sympathisers or devotees of global Hindu guru organisations.
+In addition, there are practitioners of Hindu Kriyā Yoga estimated to be less than 1,000.
+The ISKCON movement has an estimated followers between hundreds to a few thousands.

 Hindu Associations

-"Schweizerischen Dachverband für Hinduismus" or The Swiss Federation for Hinduism (www.hindus.ch) is the main Hindu association in Switzerland.
+Schweizerischen Dachverband für Hinduismus or The Swiss Federation for Hinduism is the main Hindu association in Switzerland.
 It was formed in 2017.

+Temples

+There are 22 temples in Switzerland, as of 2016.
+Most of them are located in industrial zones, underground or near waste incinerators.